qlew/markdown-cv/index.md

 __PhD researcher__, *The Institute of Photonic Sciences* `02/2009 - 10/2013`
 - Doctoral studies in the Quantum Information Theory group
-- Developed and analysed novel statistical models for the characterization non-local correlations
+- Developed and analysed novel models for the characterization non-local correlations
 - within a research project funded by the European Research Council
 - Published several research articles, including two in the top-rated Physical Review Letters
 - Presented results at the prestigious Quantum Information Processing 2012 in Montreal